dirtyhenry/mickaelflochlay.com/resume.md

 ### Founder [Bootstragram][bootstragram] <small>September ’14 / December ’16</small>

-I co-founded Bootstragram in order to provide freelance developer services to other companies with the ultimate objective to fund [Statium][statium].
+I co-founded Bootstragram in order to provide freelance developer services to other companies with the ultimate objective to fund Statium.

 Client references: